laszlo678/health-api/README.md

                         -> than in excel press F11 for instant chart view

-   3.2 Fitness API - Desktop app
+   3.2 Fitness API - Desktop app (EXTRA, no need for this, but FYI)

        """
             3.2.1 set up similar as in 3.1.1 but (Under Application type, select Desktop app) + (Under redirect link write: http://localhost, leave url for javascript empty)